ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned values**

-- Array of the starting position in bytes and counting from 1 (if the substring was found).
+- Array of the starting position in bytes and counting from 1, if the substring was found.
 - 0, if the substring was not found.

 **Example**

+Query:

 ``` sql
 SELECT multiSearchAllPositions('Hello, World!', ['hello', '!', 'world']);